Burke Residence, Brooklyn. January 2, 2004 – Friday evening.

 "Don't try to psychoanalyze me," Neal warned.
 "If you try to sketch my character tonight, 'there is reason to fear that the performance would reflect no credit on either.'"

 It was clear Neal was quoting something, and it seemed familiar.
 Elizabeth thought about it a moment, and then felt her eyes widen in recognition.
-Immediately she grabbed a sofa pillow and started pummeling Neal with it.
+Immediately she grabbed a throw pillow and started pummeling Neal with it.

 He held up his arms to block the blows and laughed.
 "You don't like Pride and Prejudice?"